puigfp/ricochet-robots/README.md

 This was mostly a fun weekend project for me to do some frontend and experiment with running Rust in the browser :\)

+(I didn't really take the time to clean up the code, so don't look at it too closely)

 ##  Development

 ### Local development